We are hiring a Resource Technician!

 - Draft meeting minutes, correspondence and reports other administrative matters.

-- Work collaboratively with NCC’s Guardians to monitor fish, wildlife and climate patterns.
+- Work collaboratively with NCC’s Guardians to monitor fish, habitat, and climate patterns

 The ideal candidate should possess the following skills or competencies:

 - Strong knowledge of NCC and their values

 - Strong communication skills with the ability to interact with members and other resource users in a polite and positive manner